 All appraisers are required to be registered with the Texas Department of Licensing & Regulation (TDLR).
 The TDLR registration requires that each appraiser must successfully complete a five year educational program and pass a required number of course hours within a specified time.
 Additionally, all appraisers must pass review exams at levels three and four of the certification program.
 After successfully completing the required curriculum and approval of a demonstration appraisal, an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
 There is also a requirement of at least thirty hours of continuing education units every two years in order to re-certify the RPA designation.
 The continuing education units must include: 1) Two hours in Professional Ethics; 2) A State Laws & Rules Update Course; and 3) three and a half hours in USPAP.
-GCAD had two RPAs on staff through April, 2018, and currently has one RPA on staff.
+GCAD currently has one RPA, one Class I Appraiser, and one Class II Appraiser on staff.
 The GCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work, continuing education, and in-house training programs.
 Garza CAD has a contract with LISCO Appraisal Service for additional appraisal services and assistance with model/schedule building.